 Coping with case studies for graduate jobs

-Case studies used at graduate assessment centres allow an employer to see you in action.
+Case studies at graduate assessment centres allow an employer to see you in action.
 An interview is all about you telling recruiters what you can do; the case study is about showing them, and so it’s arguably one of the fairest and most realistic components of a typical assessment day.

-Example case study exercises
+Example assessment centre case study exercise 1

 The following group exercise is a genuine investment case study.
 Candidates have to work together to find answers and respond to incoming news and data.
 They then have to make a presentation to a ‘management board’.